 (7) Flexible QTIP Trust Approach.
 A favored approach of many planners for testamentary planning will be the use of QTIP trusts, and the approach can be used for any size of estate if the clients want to use trust planning after the first spouse's death.
+The significant tax advantage of using a QTIP trust and relying on portability to utilize the first decedent-spouse's exclusion amount is that the QTIP assets will receive a basis adjustment at the surviving spouse's subsequent death.
 QTIP planning could use a single QTIP plan, or multiple QTIP trusts (for example, if a state estate tax applies with an exemption different than the federal estate tax exclusion amount, as discussed in Item 3.g.(10) below).
 An advantage of the single QTIP drafting approach is that the client (hopefully) can understand it and realize that it leaves a great deal of flexibility after the first spouse has died.